 Ads promising high trade-in allowances and free or low-cost options may help you shop, but finding the best deal requires careful comparisons.

-• Many factors determine whether a special offer provides genuine savings.
+Many factors determine whether a special offer provides genuine savings.
 The interest rate, for example, is only part of the car dealer's financing package.
+Terms like the amount of the down payment also affect the total financing cost.